matrix-org/matrix-spec-proposals/proposals/3592-pdf-markup.md

 object.
 So only `Rect`, and the attributes specific to each annotation type, need to be provided for.

+Within a PDF, an annotation occurs as part of the content stream associated with a particular page, so the page doesn't need to be indicated within the annotation.
+Since this information is not automatically available Markup locations will also require a *page index* field.
+The page index is a non-negative integer, and is distinct from a *page label*, which is a string (for example "iv" within the front-matter of a book).

 ### Text Annotations

 Text annotations will be represented within an `m.markup.location` as follows: